-After doing this process for 6 cities you should have a pretty clear idea of what people value in your business.
+After doing this process for 6 cities you should have a pretty clear idea of what customers value in your market.
 This should help you to formulate your value hypothesis and the assumptions it rests on.
 This way you can go well prepared into primary customer research.